 However, it's not entirely clear what triggers the joint pain in people with celiac disease.
 The pain occurs in people of every age, including children, and frequently waxes and wanes, depending on gluten ingestion.

 Since the intestinal damage in celiac causes malnutrition, the pain could stem from nutritional deficiencies.
-It also could stem from overall inflammation provoked by gluten ingestion.
+It also could stem from overall inflammation provoked by gluten ingestion, which could be what's happening in gluten sensitivity.

 However, researchers in at least one study have speculated that some rheumatoid arthritis patients might actually have celiac disease instead.